hellohaileys/hellohaileys.github.io/content/blog/2018/03/10-Why_We_Began_Blogging.md

 **4. You become a better photographer / photo taker.**

 We aren't photographers, but we do enjoy taking pictures.
-While planning our blog we researched and practiced photography techniques, and we still have a lot to learn (like removing the thrown-about pillows out of our picture above).
-It's a fun and useful skill to have!
+While planning our blog we researched and practiced photography techniques, and we still have a lot to learn.
+All that being said, it's a fun and useful skill to have!

 **5. It's free.**